scrtlabs/rock-paper-secret-guide/README.md

 npm install  # install dependencies npm run dev  # run the webserver
 ```
 We now have a webserver running on the environment on port 3000.

-You should now be able to access the url given by the command `gp url 3000` on your browser.
+On another terminal window, issue the `gp url 3000` command.
+Copy the URL returned by the gp command (that’s the external URL of our web server running on port 3000), and paste it into your browser.

 Then, on your browser, connect your Keplr wallet (install from [here](https://www.keplr.app/download) if you haven't yet).
 Next, allow Keplr's request to connect to secretdev-1, which is the local node's `chain-id`.